jagadeeswarshetty/D-FLIPFLOP/README.md

 D flip flop consist of a single input D and two outputs (Q and Q').
 The basic working of D Flip Flop is as follows:

---> When the clock signal is low, the flip flop holds its current state and ignores the D input.
+-When the clock signal is low, the flip flop holds its current state and ignores the D input.
---> When the clock signal is high, the flip flop samples and stores D input.
+-When the clock signal is high, the flip flop samples and stores D input.
-The value that was previously fed into the D input is reflected at the flip flop's Q output.
+-The value that was previously fed into the D input is reflected at the flip flop's Q output.
 If D = 0 then Q will be 0.
 If D = 1 then Q will be 1.
 The Q' output of the flip flop is complemented by the Q output.